Item added to cart

 Spiritual health is often overlooked because it feels as though it’s all or nothing, but it doesn’t have to be that way!
 Spirituality can look like organized religion or anything that helps you feel a connection to the greater universe, such as being in nature, meditation, practicing gratitude, or even your yoga practice.

-Finally, how is your environment promoting or hurting your health?
+How is your environment promoting or hurting your health?
 Does your home lack natural light?
 Are you unable to access green spaces in your community?
 Are you living with someone who doesn’t respect or appreciate you?
-Your environment encompasses all these things and more and can affect your well-being.
+Your environment encompasses all these things and more, and can greatly affect your well-being.

 Health Coaching, Health, and Wellness